 Digital Billboard: Benefits

-Digital billboards feature electronically-displayed images that change at automatic intervals.
-The content is brightly lit and can feature motion graphics to catch more eyes.
+Digital billboards feature images that change at automatic intervals.
+The content is brightly lit and can include eye-catching motion graphics.

 A major advantage is that you’re able to change your digital ad display and have it switched out during different times of the day or when you have a special promotion.